 What is Jimmy Carr, the Stand-up, known for?

 You will most likely know that he has a dark sense of humour and that his “love language” is one liner jokes.
 But to say that he pushes boundaries and tells dick jokes would not be the full story.
+The person behind the persona is starting to emerge more, through the Heckle Amnesty clips.

-From 2004 he released 8 DVDs (here) and then moved on to Netflix in 2015 (see Specials here).
-It remains to be seen whether this is indicative of a permanent move but December 2025 saw him release a “self-produced special” with a longer length crowd work compilation, Road Kill, on YouTube (here).
+It remains to be seen whether this is indicative of another outlet for specials, but December 2025 saw him release a “self-produced show” with a longer length crowd work compilation, Road Kill, on YouTube (here).
+More on his innovative moves below.

 He LOVES his job and regularly enthuses about it (see in this video clip, when he was asked if would ever stop doing stand-up).
-He’s said in the past he would like to “die with his boots on” (aka performing on stage) like his friend Ian Cognito.
+He’s said in the past he would like to “die with his boots on” (aka performing on stage) like his old friend Ian Cognito.

 What follows below is a walk-through of his early life, career, TV work, touring, Roast Battles etc.